Water safety at home

 If you have older people, or people who can't walk around too well, living with you, you can help keep them safe too.

-- Maybe you could help stick a rubber mat into the bath for them so that they won't slip getting in or out?
+- Maybe you could help stick a rubber mat into the bath and shower for them so that they won't slip getting in or out?

 - Maybe you could help put a plastic chair into the shower so that they can sit there and wash safely?